pengxiangg/FlashNotes/docs/UserGuide.md

 * `w` returns next card in deck if any.

 Outcome Expected: <br>
-1. Initial view of flashcard that has been flipped. <br>
+1. Initial view of flashcard that has been flipped.
 ![Intitial View](images/wrongCommandStep1.png)

 1. Type `w` into the command box and enter to mark the flashcard as wrong. <br>